-- The FDA does not recommend use of any types of herbal supplements in pregnancy.
+- The FDA does not recommend use of any types of herbal supplements in pregnancy (4).

-- You cannot be sure that products you purchase shall contain all the ingredients listed in the label.
+- You cannot be sure that the products you purchase shall contain all the ingredients listed on the label.

-- Black cohosh must be avoided if you are suffering from liver disorders or breast cancer states the National Institutes of Health.
+- Black cohosh must be avoided if you are suffering from liver disorders or breast cancer, states the National Institutes of Health (5).